 The Bistro Special Orange Duck Dinner for TwoItem #: DDN22

-Honey Orange Duck Breast: Stove Top: If frozen, defrost in refrigerator overnight.
+Honey Orange Duck Breast: Stove Top: If frozen, defrost in the refrigerator overnight.
 Preheat oven to 400°F. Preheat saute pan for 3 minutes on medium heat.
-Score skin in 1/4" intervals, being careful not to cut into breast meat.
+Score skin in 1/4" intervals, being careful not to cut into the breast meat.
 Rotate breast and score again, making a crisscross pattern.
-Place duck skin down in saute pan, cover and cook for 10 minutes.
-Turn breast over and cook 2 minutes.
-Transfer duck to a metal baking sheet, skin side up, place in oven and cook for 13 minutes.
+Place duck skin down in saute pan, cover, and cook for 10 minutes.
+Turn the breast over and cook for 2 minutes.
+Transfer duck to a metal baking sheet, skin side up, place in oven, and cook for 13 minutes.
 Allow portion to rest for 2 minutes.
 Internal temperature should be 165°F when cooked.
 Oven and cook times may vary.

 Creme Brûlée: Heavy Cream (less than 1% mono and diglycerides, carrageenan), Skim Milk, Pasteurized Egg Yolks, Sugar, Brown Sugar, Natural Vanilla, Starch.